Redneck fresco (pigments on toilet paper, joint compound, wood glue, and flour) over handmade acrylic

 People die and the world turns; You have to mourn and you have to do the dishes.

-I painted a man who'd been mauled by a bear around 40 times throughout the alleged five stages of grief.
-IT never feels like stages to me in the moment; just evil and unbearable and complicated.
+I painted a man who'd been mauled by a bear over and over again throughout the alleged five stages of grief.
+It never feels like stages to me in the moment...just evil and unbearable and complicated.

 At first, My reference made me squirm.
-After spending several hours with it, i could stare at it for hours on end it as if he was a vase of daffodils. still, out of nowhere, sometimes It'd kick me in the teeth.
+After spending several hours with it, I could stare at him for hours on end it as if he was a vase of daffodils.
+Still, out of nowhere, sometimes it'd kick me in the teeth.

 Each version of the same subject refers to different versions of grief: vivid, abstracted, violent, heavy, constrained, confused, denied, and regretful, to name a few.